-Source and detailed notes: EDGAR v5.0 Global Air Pollutant Emissions data sourced from Crippa, et al. (2019a).
+Note: EDGAR v5.0 Global Air Pollutant Emissions data sourced from Crippa, et al. (2019a).
 This table includes only those sectors with at least 7% contribution to national totals.
 'Other sources' refers mostly to residential combustion (using wood and crop residues for cooking).
 See Appendix 4 Note on EDGAR methodology for compiling N2O and NO_x data, and Appendix 4, Table 1.